mmontalbo/grim_rust/wip.md

   wraps the viewer in headless mode through `steam-run`, so CI (or this assistant) can diff decoded vs rendered frames without a real window while borrowing Steam's GPU runtime.
+- Runtime spike: intercept `_actors.lua`, `_objects.lua`, `_dialog.lua`,
+  `_music.lua`, `_mouse.lua`, `_ui.lua`, the menu helpers, and the inventory
-- Runtime spike: allow `_actors.lua` and `_objects.lua` to execute inside the embedded host so Manny boots with the real object tables; log the resulting actor/object mutations to guide the next round of bindings for menu helpers and control globals.
+  variants inside the embedded host so Manny boots with the real tables; log actor/object/inventory/inventory-room events to map the dialog, music, UI, and inventory services we still need to implement for real gameplay.